Saturday, November 13, 2010

 Upstairs the young people are baking chocolate cake and reading picture books out loud.
 A mixed group from Middlest's French class.
 On a kind of field trip to their disappearing childhood, I gather, revisiting a protected pocket of that endangered habitat.

-Honestly.
-I'm surprised they would entertain themselves this way.
-Aren't you?
-Did young people when I was young ever gather like this, so innocently?
-It was all videos and practicing dance moves when I was young.
+Honestly, I am surprised they would entertain themselves this way.
+Did young people when I was one ever gather like this?So innocently?
+It was all videos and practicing dance moves, I think, back then.
 One house had a foosball table.
-Sometimes we would go skating - roller (Xanadu anyone?) and ice.
+Sometimes we would go skating - roller (Xanadu <shudder>) and iceskating.
 Sometimes we would get a pizza.
-In other circles, according to reports that were common property at school, there were the keggers and drug partying and the cops showing up.
+In other circles, according to reports that were common property at school, there were the keggers and partying and the cops showing up.
 That kind of fun.
-But boys and girls baking together belonged to the realm of grandmas and Christmas storybooks and the childhoods we all were fleeing.

 When I was a child